 Getting divorced later in life presents a unique set of problems.
-Some people above the age of 40 report that a divorce is more devastating than losing a job, equal to going through a major illness, and only slightly less devastating than the death of a spouse.
-One out of 20 divorced Americans are 65 or older and are considered participants in what is termed a “gray divorce.”
+One out of 20 divorcing Americans is 65 or older and considered part of what is termed a “gray divorce.”

-In a gray divorce, dividing assets takes precedence over child custody, assuming that any children from marriage are no longer minors.
+In a gray divorce, since children are usually grown, dividing assets is usually the focus.
 Some things to consider when divorcing later in life include:

 Annuities considered marital property must meet state law and insurers’ rules about divorce.
-Time changes how much payments are worth, and the value doesn’t necessarily transfer to a fixed dollar amount.
+The passage of time affects the value of payments.

 A court may not consider certain annuities as marital property if they were purchased prior to the marriage and if no one made premium payments after.
-Often times, annuities remain with their original owner.
-In that case, splitting them is unnecessary.
+When annuities remain with their original owner, splitting them is unnecessary.
 However, if both parties paid premiums while married, the annuity is typically split.
 Some annuities are owned jointly between spouses, while others are individually owned.
 You can transfer in part or in whole an individually owned annuity.
-However, transferring a large sum of annuity assets can be considered an excess withdrawal and may ultimately reduce the amount of death benefits disbursed from the contract.
+However, transferring a large sum of annuity assets can be considered an excess withdrawal and may ultimately reduce the amount of death benefits.

-During a divorce, a couple could change some or all of these elements.
-The issuing company dictates what can be changed and usually requires notification from both spouses or demands papers from the divorce decree prior to making any changes.
+During a divorce, a couple may be able to change some or all of these elements.
+The issuing company dictates what can be changed and usually requires notification from both spouses or papers from the divorce decree.
 Some contracts have more restrictive language than others about what can be changed or divided.
 Annuity regulations can be found in the original investment contract.

 Three elements come into play when dividing annuities:

-Couples who jointly own an annuity may be required to split their investment as a term of the divorce decree, along with all remaining assets, property tax basis and funds.
+Divorcing couples who jointly own annuities may be required to split their investments, along with all remaining assets, property tax basis and funds.
 Maintaining a joint annuity contract can bring on negative tax consequences for both parties.
-Often, one spouse may transfer a portion or all of their annuity to the other spouse, granting them annuity ownership.
+Often, one spouse may transfer a portion or all of an annuity to the other spouse, granting annuity ownership.
 This transfer includes all tax implications.